scotfree/fuelscape/docs/README.md

-## Climatebase Fellowship Capstone project:  A web-based tool to assess wildfire fuels reduction projects  - in particular, biochar production treatments.
+# Tool to assess biochar production in community wildfire fuels reduction projects
+*Climatebase Fellowship Capstone project*

 * *Main*: web based platform to gather geospatial data for a fuel reduction project and compare various ways to handle the carbon removed as fuel.
-In particular to estimate whether bio-char production can be used as a way to lower costs.
+In particular to estimate whether bio-char production can be used as a way to lower costs or increase benefits.

 * *Secondary:* Platform for non-specialists to craft fuel reduction plans, generate needed documentation for funding and regulatory documents, and track progress and outcomes over time.